Polymer/old-docs-site/app/1.0/docs/devguide/data-system.md

 notification events](#link).

-For **two-way bindings**, the host element listens for these change events and propagates the changes — for example, setting a property and invoking any related property effects.
+For **two-way bindings**, the host element listens for these change events and propagates the changes—for example, setting a property and invoking any related property effects.
 The property effects may include: